-Yuexi (Tracy) Chen is a PhD student in Chemistry & Biochemistry at the University of Maryland as of September 2017.
+Yuexi (Tracy) Chen is currently pursuing Ph.D. in computer science and has closely worked with biochemistry researchers as of September 2017.
 She comes from Sichuan Province, China and received her B.S. from University of Science and Technology of China (USTC).
 Her main research interests are in two fields:

-- Apply Maximum Entropy/Parsimony methods to predict eukaryote protein conformations based on Nuclear Magnetic Resonance (NMR) data (advised by Prof. Fushman)
+- Develop algorithms and statistical analysis tools to study protein structures and interactions based on Nuclear Magnetic Resonance (NMR) data. (advised by Prof. Fushman)

-As a former varsity tennis member of USTC, Tracy also enjoys playing tennis with friends.
+As a former varsity member of USTC, Tracy also enjoys playing tennis with friends.

 Xuan Cindy Li is a 1st year PhD student in the Biological Sciences Graduate Program at the University of Maryland.
 Cindy hails from Guangzhou, China, but spent her undergrad at Washington University in St. Louis and therefore considers herself half St. Louisian (Go Cards!).
 During her rotation with the Leiserson Group, Cindy is exploring algorithms predicting synthetic lethality and genetic interactions across different species.

 Mark is exploring signatures of somatic mutations across different cancer types and subtypes.
 He is currently working on methods for inferring, characterizing, and visualizing mutation signatures.
 Mark is a junior computer science major (with data science concentration) and statistics minor at the University of Maryland and a member of the Computer Science Departmental Honors Program.

 Kay Htut (Undergraduate student)